Mary Kay Letourneau

-Letourneau and Fualaau were married in May 2005, and the marriage lasted 14 years until their separation in 2019.
+Letourneau was imprisoned from 1998 to 2004, spending half a year in solitary confinement for her communication attempts with Fualaau.
+After her release, she and Fualaau successfully petitioned to the court to have their no-contact order lifted.
+Mary Letourneau and Vili Fualaau were married in May 2005.
+The marriage lasted 14 years, until their separation in 2019.
+Letourneau died in 2020, aged 58, from colon cancer, leaving much of her estate to Fualaau.

 Early life

-Mary Katherine Schmitz was born in 1962 in Tustin, California, the daughter of Mary E. (née Suehr), a former chemist, and John G. Schmitz (1930–2001), a community college instructor and politician.
+Mary Katherine Schmitz was born in 1962 in Tustin, California, to Mary E. (née Suehr), a former chemist, and John G. Schmitz (1930–2001), a community college instructor and politician.
 She was known as Mary Kay to her family.
-She was the fourth of seven children, raised in a "strict Catholic household."
-When Letourneau was two years old, her father began a political career, and successfully ran as a Republican for a seat in the state legislature.
+Letourneau was the third of seven children and the first daughter, raised in a "strict Catholic household."

+When Mary Kay was two years old, her father began a political career, successfully running as a Republican for a seat in the state legislature.
 He held positions as a California state senator and U.S. Congressman, winning a special election for an unexpired term in 1970, and the general election later that year.
-After a primary defeat in 1972, he changed parties and ran for president as an American Party candidate in the 1972 U.S. presidential election.
-In 1973, Letourneau's three-year-old brother drowned in the family pool at their home in the Spyglass Hill section of Corona del Mar, California, while she was playing with another brother in the shallow end.
+After a primary defeat in 1972, he changed parties and ran for president as an American Independent Party candidate in the 1972 U.S. presidential election.
+In 1973, Philip Schmitz, one of Mary Kay's brothers, drowned in the family pool at their home in the Spyglass Hill section of Corona del Mar, California, at the age of three while she was playing with another brother in the shallow end.
+While no one was held responsible for the toddler's death, Mary Kay later claimed that the incident caused a rift between her and her mother as she said her parents tasked her with minding her brothers and her mother had become "cold" with her afterwards.

 Letourneau attended Cornelia Connelly High School, an all-girls' Catholic school in Anaheim, California, where she was a member of the cheerleading squad for Servite High School.
 She later attended Arizona State University.

 In 1978, her father was re-elected as a Republican to the California State Senate.
-He intended to run for the U.S. Senate in 1982, but his political career was permanently damaged that year when it was revealed that he had fathered two children out of wedlock during an affair with a mistress, a former student at Santa Ana College, where he had taught political science.
+He intended to run for the U.S. Senate in 1982, but his political career was permanently damaged that year when it was revealed that he had fathered two children out of wedlock during an extramarital affair with a former student at Santa Ana College, where he had taught political science.
 Her father's affair caused Letourneau's parents to separate, but they later reconciled.

-Letourneau's brother, John Schmitz, was the deputy counsel to President George H. W. Bush.
-Her other brother, Joseph E. Schmitz, was Inspector General of the U.S. Department of Defense under President George W. Bush, as well as a senior executive with Academi, and was a foreign policy adviser to President Donald Trump.